Iacopo454/Shoes-shop/README.md

         form = ReviewForm(data={"order_item": "1", "rating": "5", "review": "Good product"})
         self.assertTrue(form.is_valid())
 ```
+## Error
+In order to open the project in development with the command "python3 manage.py runserver", the terminal need the following commnand:
+- unset DATABASE_URL
+- unset PGHOSTADDR
+the error causing this issues is related to the boiler plate version provided from CI for the MS4 no anymore compatible with the Gitpod platform.
+I have been provided these two commands from the tutor in order to carry on the project.

 #### To clone the code from GitHub:
 - On GitHub, navigate to the main page of the repository.